Jibril Rajoub

-Jibril Mahmoud Muhammad Rajoub (جبريل محمود محمد الرجوب; born 14 May 1953), also known by his kunya Abu Rami (أبو رامي), is a Palestinian political leader, legislator, and former militant.
+Jibril Mahmoud Muhammad Rajoub (جبريل محمود محمد الرجوب; born 14 May 1953), also known by his kunya Abu Rami (أبو رامي), is a Palestinian politician, legislator, and former militant.
 He leads the Palestinian Football Association and the Palestine Olympic Committee.
 He was the head of the Preventive Security Force in the West Bank until being dismissed (along with the force's chief in Gaza, Ghazi Jabali) in 2002.
 He had been a member of the Fatah Revolutionary Council until 2009 and was elected to the Fatah Central Committee at the party's 2009 congress, serving as Deputy-Secretary until 2017, before being elected Secretary General of the Central Committee in 2017.

 Biography

 Early years

 Rajoub was born in the town of Dura, near Hebron.
 In 1968, he was arrested by Shin Bet at age 15 on suspicion of aiding fleeing Egyptian officers, and spent four months in prison.
 While in prison, he met a local Fatah leader, who recommended that he be accepted into the organization, which was then secretive.
 After his release, he joined Fatah.
 His tasks were to assist fighters and build up cells in the Hebron hills.

 In September 1970, Rajoub was arrested for throwing a grenade at an Israeli army bus near Hebron.
 He was tried and convicted of this attack and of membership in an armed group, and sentenced to life in prison.
 He became a prominent figure among prisoners, leading hunger strikes and protests.
 He also studied Zionism and Hebrew extensively and, together with a cellmate, translated The Revolt by Menachem Begin into Arabic.
 Rajoub spent time in numerous prisons throughout the West Bank and Israel, as Israeli authorities moved prisoners around to disrupt their organization.